Equality

 More on Equality

 WASHINGTON – Representative Jasmine Crockett issued the following statement applauding an executive order issued last week by the Biden administration to expand access to child and home care and invest in the care workforce.
+The order directs federal agencies to consider requiring contractors to expand child care for their employees, and pushes all federal agencies to pursue opportunities to expand employee access to child care and expands home-based care access for veterans.

 WASHINGTON – Congresswoman Jasmine Crockett (TX-30) released the following statement following the decision in Alliance for Hippocratic Medicine v.
 FDA.